Skip to content

 Open Cowork Cloud is the provider-neutral deployment shape for running the Open Cowork product layer as a web app.
 It keeps the same ownership boundary as the desktop app: OpenCode owns execution, while Open Cowork owns composition, profiles, durable projection, workflows, and deployment policy.

 Choose a deployment topology before choosing a cloud provider.
 Cloud-only, Cloud Channel Gateway, Cloud Gateway edge, and full-hybrid deployments are defined in Deployment Topologies and the machine-readable deploy/topologies/topology-profiles.json contract.
-Product naming, release channels, image names, and legacy Gateway migration policy are defined in OSS Packaging and Gateway Migration.
+Product naming, release channels, image names, and Gateway product-mode policy are defined in Packaging and Gateway Product Modes.

 The cloud entrypoint is one OCI image with role-based behavior: